 The Form RI-1120C and RI-1120S are due on or before the fifteenth day of the third month following the close of the taxable year.
 Returns must be filed with the State of Rhode Island, Division of Taxation, One Capitol Hill, Suite 9, Providence, RI 02908-5811.
-A return will be considered timely filed if it is mailed so as to bear a U.S. postmark on or before the applicable due date.
-When the last day for filing the Form RI-1120C or RI 1120S falls on a Saturday, Sunday, or a Rhode Island legal holiday, the filing shall be considered timely if it is performed on the next succeeding day which is not a Saturday, Sunday or Rhode Island legal holiday.
+A return is considered timely filed if it is mailed so as to bear a U.S. postmark on or before the applicable due date.
+When due date for filing the Form RI-1120C or RI 1120S falls on a Saturday, Sunday, or a Rhode Island legal holiday, the filing is due on the next business day.